David Hensley Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 22nd in MLB.
+- The Pirates pitching staff is 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Pirates' 4.56 team ERA ranks 16th across all league pitching staffs.
+- The Pirates' 4.73 team ERA ranks 17th among all MLB pitching staffs.

-- Pirates pitchers combine to give up 13 total home runs at a clip of 1.4 per game (to rank 20th in the league).
+- The Pirates rank 19th in baseball in home runs given up (15 total, 1.4 per game).

-- Contreras (1-0) gets the starting nod for the Pirates, his second of the season.
+- The Pirates will look to Hill (0-1) in his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.